Code-Institute-Submissions/Dzintars-Cica/README.md

 ## Testing

 I have tested site by navigating thru all buttons its works all the time, also tested to navigate with back button and foward also everething works thru all pages.
 Easy navigate page to page and back to landing page all works.
 Also contact form when you press submit also works all the time and after pressing module comes up with confirmation.
 Site works on diferent screans and browsers.

+When running bug check it shows bug on embed youtube video but that how I copied from youtube.

+And on css file it shows problems with color names which used thru Bootstrap.
 ## Deployment
 Deployed my web site on github with git commit comand and git push.
 Deployed to master branch and adress for site is at https://atvars.github.io/Dzintars-Cica/.